- Category: Renewables

 - Energy type: Onshore wind

-Strathy North wind farm site is located approximately 7km from Strathy village, Sutherland, in an area of commercial forestry plantation.
+Strathy North wind farm is an operational 33 turbine site located approximately 7km from Strathy village in north Sutherland.

 We recognise that our investments in new electricity generation benefit from the cooperation of the local community in a variety of ways, particularly during the construction phase.
 In recognition of this, our policy is to establish long-term funds to support community projects in areas where we are developing generation projects.

 There are two local funds associated with Strathy North wind farm:

 This one-off lump sum fund of £228,000 was launched in April 2014 and is ring-fenced for the Strathy and Armadale Community Council area which 'hosts' the project.
 So far it has awarded over £104,900 to the area.

 Decisions from the last round of applications will be made on 9th December 2015.

 Pictured: Strathy and Armadale Fund Panel